vinitasher/vinitasher.github.io/baby-shower/LADY_WHISTLEDOWN.md

 - Optional handout with a short example scandal to practice before the first round

 Have Lady Whistledown keep the tone playful and dramatic — the point is social energy and suspense, not accuracy.

+---

+## Practice Round — Example Scandal

+Read the following aloud as a short practice scandal and invite each table to discuss and choose `1`, `2`, or `3`.
+Use this to demonstrate timing and the reveal.

+Example scandal (practice):

+"Dearest Readers, a most curious kerfuffle has reached my desk.
+During last week's garden soiree, one of the guests absconded with the host's dainty sugar tongs.
+Three persons were seen lingering near the tea tray: 1) Mrs. Greenwood, recently returned from the continent and always a touch too eager for sweets; 2) Mr. Pritchard, who confessed a weakness for silver at soirées; 3) Miss Lane, who was seen practicing her curtsey near the tea table earlier in the evening.
+Which of these three pilfered the silver?
+Discuss and choose your table's vote.
+On the count of three — reveal!"

+Host tip: After the reveal, announce the 'correct' answer (pick one for the practice round) and show how to mark the tally sheet (e.g., Table 1: I, Table 2: , Table 3: I).
+Keep it light — the practice round is for pacing and to show how to tally.